-The female co parent/baby lives within the three boroughs (Westminster, Hammersmith & Fulham and Kensington and Chelsea).
+- the female co-parent and baby live within the three boroughs (Westminster, Hammersmith & Fulham and Kensington and Chelsea)

 A range of parents can benefit from the programme.
 Parents may be in a relationship together, or may have separated.
 Parents must be over 18 years of age and have at least one child under 11 living in Westminster.
-For more information about the Parents as Partners Programme, including information on up-coming groups, and how to refer or self-refer to the service contact Matthew Evans on firstname.lastname@example.org / Shofa Miah on email@example.com.
+For more information about the Parents as Partners Programme, including information on upcoming groups, and how to refer or self-refer to the service contact Shofa Miah on [email protected].

-Information Advice Support Service (IASS) is a free confidential service for parents, children and young people who live in the City of Westminster.
-We provide access to impartial guidance and support on matters relating to the law, local policy and practice, the local offer and Education, Health and Care (EHC) assessments.
-Contact your local IASS on firstname.lastname@example.org or advice line 020 7641 5355.
+Information Advice Support Service (IASS) is a free, confidential service for parents, children and young people who live in the City of Westminster.
+The services provides access to impartial guidance and support on matters relating to the law, local policy and practice, the local offer and Education, Health and Care (EHC) assessments.
+Contact your local IASS on [email protected] or advice line 020 7641 5355.
 Visit the IASS website for further information about their service.

 Useful links and documents

 - Independent supporters work with families going through the new EHC assessment process or help with existing statements transferring to the new EHC plan.
 Their role is to help parents and young people gather the information required to draft an EHC plan.
 Contact your local independent supporter on [email protected].